-BIOC 303 a, b Molecular Biology of Cancer a) 15.0; 1 cr.; b) 30.0; 2 cr.
+BIOC 303 A, B Molecular Biology of Cancer A) 15.0; 1 cr.; B) 30.0; 2 cr.

-A 2-module course composed of BIOC 303 a (1 cr.) and BIOC 303 b (2 cr.) that is open to MSc. and or Ph.D.
+A 2-module course composed of BIOC 303A (1 cr.) and BIOC 303B (2 cr.) that is available to MS and or PhD students.

-BIOC 303 a: A course that deals with the regulatory mechanisms of tumor cell growth and cancer formation at the cellular, molecular, genetic and epigenetic levels.
-This course includes a discussion of recent developments in the intra and/or inter-cellular mechanisms involved in cellular proliferation, cell death and resistance to cancer therapeutics.
-The 1-credit elective course is open to all graduate students in basic Biomedical Sciences, Biomedical Engineering and Biology.
+BIOC 303A: A course that deals with the regulatory mechanisms of tumor cell growth and cancer formation at the cellular, molecular, genetic, and epigenetic levels.
+This course covers the hallmarks of cancer and resistance to cancer therapeutics.
+The 1-cr elective course is open to all graduate students in basic biomedical sciences, biomedical engineering, and biology or upon the consent of the coordinator.
 Second term.

-BIOC 303 b: A course that deals with more advanced topics in tumor biology, such as invasion and metastasis, cancer stem cells and animal models.
+BIOC 303B: A course that deals with more advanced topics in tumor biology, such as invasion and metastasis, oncogenes and tumor suppressor genes, cancer stem cells, cancer immunology and immunotherapy, cancer metabolism, microbiome, and genomics, and animal models in cancer research.
 The 2-credit elective course is recommended for graduate students whose research interest can benefit from a thorough knowledge of tumor biology.
-BIOC 303 is a prerequisite for BIOC 303 b.
-Students can register for both BIOC 303 a and BIOC 303 b.
+BIOC 303A is a prerequisite for BIOC 303B.
+Students can register for both BIOC 303A and BIOC 303B.
 Second term.